AdobeDocs/experience-platform.de-DE/help/segmentation/ui/overview.md

 >
 >Richtlinienverletzungen gelten nur, wenn Sie ein Segment erstellen, das einem Ziel zugewiesen wurde.

-Sobald Sie Ihr Segment erstellt haben, wird das Segment von Adobe Experience Platform Data Governance analysiert, um sicherzustellen, dass innerhalb des Segments keine Richtlinienverstöße vorliegen.
+Once you are done creating your segment, the segment will be analyzed by Adobe Experience Platform Data Governance to ensure there are no policy violations within the segment.
 Weitere Informationen finden Sie in der [[!DNL Data Governance] Übersicht über](../../data-governance/home.md).

 ![](../images/ui/overview/segment-dule-policy-violations.png)